Jelični Vrh

 Jelični Vrh ([jɛˈliːtʃni ˈʋəɾx]; Jelitschenwerch) is a dispersed settlement in the hills southeast of Idrija in the traditional Inner Carniola region of Slovenia.
-It includes the hamlets of Baraka, Goverkarjev Vrh, Kališe, Pod Veharšami, and Vrh Žale.
+It includes the hamlets of Baraka, Goverkarjev Vrh, Kališe, Pod Veharšami (or Veharše), and Vrh Žale.

 Mass graves

 Jelični Vrh is the site of two known mass graves from the period immediately after the Second World War.
 Both graves are located southwest of the settlement, along an unpaved road at the beginning of the Brus Ravine (Brusova grapa), on the right side of the road between Godovič and Idrija.
 They contain the remains of Slovene civilians murdered in June 1945.
 The total number of victims is believed to be between four and ten.
 The Brus Ravine 1 Mass Grave (Grobišče Brusova grapa 1) is believed to contain the body of one known victim, Jože Lazar.
 The Brus Ravine 2 Mass Grave (Grobišče Brusova grapa 2) contains the remains of an unknown number of victims.